ExpediaGroup/new-project/README.md

 Every file containing source code must include copyright and license information.
-This includes any JS/CSS files that you might be serving out to browsers.
-(This is to help well-intentioned people avoid accidental copying that doesn't comply with the license.)
+This includes any JS/CSS files that you might be serving out to browsers (this is to help well-intentioned people avoid accidental copying that doesn't comply with the license).

-Apache header:
+### Apache header:

     Copyright 2019 Expedia, Inc